KontingLegal/valideks/README.md

 by persklas for co persklas

-the cbtx is self explanatory, run it, relect network outside wifi means as is = you are connected to outside wifi aside from the pmma wifi pmma wifi means as is
+the cbt is self explanatory, run it, relect network outside wifi means as is = you are connected to outside wifi aside from the pmma wifi pmma wifi means as is